josa42/coc-go/README.md

 - `go.tags.tags` Comma separated tags to be used by `go.tags.add` command
 - `go.tags.options` Comma separated tag=options pairs to be used by `go.tags.add` command
 - `go.tags.transform` Transformation rule used by `go.tags.add` command to add tags
+- `go.tests.generateFlags`: Additional command line flags to pass to `gotests` for generating tests."

 Trigger completion in `coc-settings.json` to get complete list.